-- Are cash expenses, sundry expenses, operations vouchers, sundries paid to operations staff on per job basis, taxable?
+Are cash expenses, sundry expenses, operations vouchers, sundries paid to operations staff on per job basis, taxable?
 Are conveyances paid to operations staff to go from one CFS to another CFS taxable?
-Are labour charges, carting charges, waraicharges, loading/unloading charges paid in cash taxable?
+Are labor charges, carting charges, loading/unloading charges paid in cash taxable?
 Is ITC available on these expenses?

 Yes, even if the transaction is less than INR 200, it is taxable, you have to generate a self-invoice for all such transaction on a daily basis.
 This means that you as a company, have to raise an invoice on yourself.

 What is the rate of tax on commissions, FAC’s, rebate bills, minus rates, etc?

 Are cash transactions with stationery suppliers, snack stalls, etc. taxable?